-The Compliance Committee reports to the Audit Committee, which is a Board committee with its key findings and observations on a regular basis.
+In terms of governance, oversight and control framework perspective, the Compliance Committee reports to the Audit Committee, which is a Board committee with its key findings and observations on a regular basis.
 Moreover, the Compliance department also carries out a regular compliance monitoring program to identify the key compliance issues relating to different business and functional activities.